olly-larkin/hlp2020-verilog/lhl2617/README.md

 Known limitations:
 * Complex modules may take up excessive horizontal space (work required to integrate smart block placement)
 * Overlapping of bus-width labels when busses are concatenated into a common bus input (does not occur in code a lot, but hover-highlighting is a workaround to clearly visualise.
 Quartus has the same problem and does not have a workaround.)

-## Individual Statement
-* Code will be inserted into Team part after `Verishot.AST` and `Verishot.Netlist` modules, as this module requires the output from the netlist which follows output of the AST module.
-* The main API required for this module is the `visualiseNetlists` function defined in `src/visualiser/visualise.fs`.
-It requires the project name, all netlists, all user-defined module declarations, an optional CSS stylesheet and an optional JavaScript script.
-* I wrote the SVG library (`Verishot.SVG`) located in `../libs/svg.fs`.
-More information is provided below.
-* This module heavily relies on core types (located in `../libs/core_types.fs`) co-developed by the team.
-We discussed on the interfacing types before and during work to make sure the features supported are adequate.

 ## SVG Library
 The SVG library is intended to be a easy-to-use and easy-to-extend generic SVG library.
 The library currently contains SVG elements required by this module and also for another teammate's module (`Verishot.Waveform`), but can be easily extended to contain more SVG elements.
 It is _not_ specific to this project and can be used in any F# project requiring SVG visualisation.